cunningham-lab/neurocaas/CONTRIBUTING.md

 2. Do the changes in your fork
 3. If you like the change and think the project could use it:
     * Be sure you have followed the code style for the project (moving to black style).

-### If you have a different process for small or "obvious" fixes, let them know.

  Small contributions such as fixing spelling errors, where the content is small enough to not be considered intellectual property, can be submitted by a contributor as a patch.